schell/renderling.xyz/content/devlog/index.md

   First attempt at running occlusion culling on Sponza in Renderling.
 </video>

-As you can see the framerate is worse!
+As you can see the frame rate is worse!
 It's at ~6FPS now.

-I _could_ just dive right in at this point, trying to figure out why it's so slow, but it's also obviously incorrect in that its culling the wrong things.
+I _could_ just dive right in at this point, trying to figure out why it's so slow, but it's also obviously incorrect in that it's culling the wrong things.

 So I'll take some time to pick apart my occlusion culling shader and verify its different steps first.